SAC-CS/CS112-1/PersonalHello/README.md

-Program that asks for users name and outputs a greeting
+Program that asks for user's name and outputs a greeting.